daytonaio/daytona/pkg/apiclient/docs/ProviderAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetTargetManifestRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetTargetConfigManifestRequest struct via the builder pattern

 Name | Type | Description  | Notes